au-ts/libvmm/docs/MANUAL.md

 Linux kernel configuration does not do this.
 It would be possible to change the VMM to allow this functionality.

-The VMM also (for now) does not have the ability to generate a FDT, therefore requiring the Device Tree Source at build time.
+The VMM also (for now) does not have the ability to generate a DTB, therefore requiring the Device Tree Source at build time.

 ### Generic Interrupt Controller (GIC)